 • Include an ice pack in summer-food safety prevents waste

-Back-to-school doesn't have to mean back-to-stress.
+Back-to-school shopping at NZ grocery stores doesn't have to mean back-to-stress.
 With a little prep and the right tools, you can pack lunches that are healthy, affordable, and even enjoyable to make.
-And when you save $30 a week, that's **$120 a month**-enough for a family movie night, school supplies, or just a little breathing room.
+And when you save $30 a week, that's **$120 a month**-enough for a family movie night, school supplies, or just a little breathing room in your grocery budget.

 You've got this, Kiwi parent.
-And we've got your back.
+And we've got your back for all your New Zealand grocery shopping needs with our shopping list tools.